 During Walt Disney Company’s 2020 Shareholders Meeting, CEO Bob Chapek revealed some new information about the Avengers Campus, including the grand opening date for this Marvel land in Disney California Adventure.
 (Updated April 10, 2020.)

-Avengers Campus will open July 18, 2020 at Disneyland Resort, debuting with a family-friendly 3D attraction, counter service restaurant, gift shops, variety of meet & greets, and the high-flying Stuntronics Spider-Man.
+Avengers Campus will debut at Disneyland Resort with a family-friendly 3D attraction, counter service restaurant, gift shops, variety of meet & greets, and the high-flying Stuntronics Spider-Man.
 The new ride and everything else will join Guardians of the Galaxy – Mission Breakout, and in a few years, both will be joined by the flagship Avengers Headquarters E-Ticket attraction.

-In addition to the Avengers Campus opening date, Disney has released additional info about the centerpiece attraction of the first phase of this Marvel land.
+By way of recap, Disney has also released additional info about the centerpiece attraction of the first phase of this Marvel land.
 The official name is “Web Slingers: A Spider-Man Adventure,” and it’s a family-friendly interactive game that’s essentially an iteration on Toy Story Midway Mania.

 Web Slingers: A Spider-Man Adventure begins with guests entering Worldwide Engineering Brigade (WEB), Tony Stark’s lab that has assembled bright innovators like Peter Parker to invent new technologies and equip everyday people to experience superpowers.

 Guests are invited into a WEB open house in order to see the latest technologies being developed.
 Cue “…and some goes terribly wrong” as the Spider-Bots–the creepy-crawling robotic sidekicks–go off the rails.
 Guests then board the WEB Slinger Vehicle, putting on 3D glasses and slinging webs by flailing arms about.